-Unit of Assessment: B11 Computer Science and Informatics
+Unit of Assessment: B13A Electrical and Electronic Engineering, Metallurgy and Materials a.

-a.
 Overview

 Staff in this UoA are members of the School of Electronic Engineering and Computer Science (EECS).
 The School was formed in 2008 from the merger of the two then Departments of Computer Science (CS) and Electronic Engineering (EE).
 EECS is run as a single administrative entity with no formal distinction between the two pre-existing departments.
 Our vision is that research in the discipline speaks to both fundamental science and the engineering of large-scale technological systems, and that linking these activities in the same academic unit benefits both, even though they remain reportable separately at REF, and are recorded separately by HESA.
 This view is supported by the continued rapid development of EECS, which now has 66 research active staff (50 submitted to REF), 217 PhD students, and a grant portfolio of £37.5m (stats @Oct 2013).
 EECS maintains a single vibrant research environment, and much of the work within this could be submitted under either CS or EE UoA's.
-Research in EECS is organized into 8 groups: Antennas & Electromagnetics (Antennas); Centre for Digital Music (C4DM); Computer Vision (Vision, concentrating on image and video analysis, submitted in this UoA); Multimedia & Vision (MMV, covering media applications, submitted in UoA 13); Networks (Networks); Computer Theory (Theory); Cognitive Science (CogSci); Risk Information Management (RIM).
-EECS also leads two formally constituted QM Research Centres (qMedia and the Centre for Intelligent Sensing - see section b).
+Research in EECS is organized into 8 groups: Antennas & Electromagnetics (Antennas); Centre for Digital Music (C4DM); Computer Vision (Vision, concentrating on image and video analysis, submitted in UoA 11); Multimedia & Vision (MMV, covering media applications, submitted under this UoA); Networks (Networks); Computer Theory (Theory); Cognitive Science (CogSci); Risk Information Management (RIM).
+EECS also leads two formally constituted QM Research Centres (gMedia and the Centre for Intelligent Sensing - see section b).
 These bring together research activities across the wider QM community (all three of its Faculties), as well as industry, media and the performing arts.
 The majority of the research activities of the School fit within the EPSRC ICT theme, covering the wide spectrum of activity from theoretical computer science to antenna engineering.

-For this UOA staff outputs associated with Networks, Theory, CogSci, RIM, Vision are submitted (FTE=30.5).
-Staff FTE submitted to EE UoA = 19.
+For this UOA staff outputs associated with Antennas, C4DM and MMV are submitted (FTE=19), representing 95% of these group's research active staff.
+Staff FTE submitted to CS UoA = 30.5.